Douglas Haig, 1st Earl Haig: Early life

-Haig was born in a house on Charlotte Square, Edinburgh (but with postal address 19 Hope Street, the side street to the south-west; a plaque exists).
-His father, John Richard Haig, an alcoholic, was said to be "in trade", though as head of the family's successful Haig & Haig whisky distillery, he had an income of £10,000 per year (£1,160,000 in 2018), an enormous amount at the time.
-His mother, Rachel (daughter of Hugh Veitch of Stewartfield), was from a gentry family fallen into straitened circumstances.
-Rachel's cousin, Violet Veitch, was mother of the playwright, composer and performer Noël Coward.
+Haig was born in a house on Charlotte Square, Edinburgh.
+His father, John Richard Haig, an alcoholic, was head of the family's successful Haig & Haig whisky distillery; he had an income of £10,000 per year (£1,160,000 in 2018), an enormous amount at the time.
+His mother, Rachel (daughter of Hugh Veitch of Stewartfield), was from an impoverished gentry family.
 The family home was Haig House in Windygates, Fife.

-Haig's education began in 1869 as a boarder at Mr Bateson's School in Clifton Bank, St Andrews.
+Haig's education began in 1869 as a boarder at Mr Bateson's School in St Andrews.
 Later in 1869, he switched to Edinburgh Collegiate School, and then in 1871 to Orwell House, a preparatory school in Warwickshire.
 He then attended Clifton College.
 Both of Haig's parents had died by the time he was eighteen.

 After a tour of the United States with his brother, Haig studied Political Economy, Ancient History and French Literature at Brasenose College, Oxford, 1880–1883.
 He devoted much of his time to socialising – he was a member of the Bullingdon Club – and equestrian sports.
-He was one of the best young horsemen at Oxford and quickly found his way into the University polo team.
-While an undergraduate he was initiated as a Freemason in Elgin’s Lodge at Leven No. 91 at Leven, Fife, taking the first and second degrees of Freemasonry.
-In 1920 the Earl of Eglinton encouraged Haig to complete his Masonic progression, and he returned to his lodge to take the third degree, subsequently serving as Worshipful Master of the lodge from 1925 to 1926.
+He was one of the best young horsemen at Oxford and part of the University polo team.
+While an undergraduate he was initiated as a Freemason in Elgin's Lodge at Leven, Fife, taking the first and second degrees of Freemasonry.
+In 1920 Archibald Montgomerie, 16th Earl of Eglinton encouraged Haig to complete his Masonic progression, and he returned to his lodge to take the third degree, serving as Worshipful Master of the lodge from 1925 to 1926.
 He became an officer of the Grand Lodge of Scotland.

-Although he passed his final exam at Oxford (a requirement for university applicants to Sandhurst), he was not eligible for a degree as he had missed a term's residence owing to illness, and if he had stayed for longer he would have been above the age limit (23) to begin officer training at the Royal Military College at Sandhurst, which he entered in January 1884.
+Although he passed his final exam at Oxford (a requirement for university applicants to Sandhurst), he was not eligible for a degree as he had missed a term's residence owing to illness, and if he had stayed for longer he would have been above the age limit (23) to begin officer training at the Royal Military College, Sandhurst, which he entered in January 1884.
 Because he had been to university, Haig was considerably older than most of his class at Sandhurst.
 He was Senior Under-Officer, was awarded the Anson Sword and passed out first in the order of merit.
 He was commissioned as a lieutenant into the 7th (Queen's Own) Hussars on 7 February 1885.